 GVSU faculty play a critical role in supporting undergraduate students interested in research, scholarship, and creative work as well as fellowship at the undergraduate and graduate/post-commencement levels.
 Faculty serve as research mentors, introducing students to inquiry within the disciplines and supporting their growth as scholars and researchers.
 Faculty also encourage students to consider research as an avenue to better understanding career choices, developing skills of inquiry, and exploring careers in research and creative inquiry.

 If you are interested in bringing students into your own scholarship, consider OURS programs and services for faculty mentors as a place to begin.

 Every GVSU student can get involved in undergraduate research and scholarship, and every GVSU student is capable of identifying and pursuing fellowship opportunities.
 Whether they are a first-year student or a year from graduation, there are many opportunities available in any field or discipline.
 For many students, finding an opportunity or project is the hardest part.
-While many students find research opportunities immediately, finding a research project can be a long process and they may need to contact many people.
+While many students find research or fellowship opportunities immediately, finding a research project can be a long process and they may need to contact many people.
 Be patient and persevere with students who are just getting started.
 The best way to advise a student is to help them.
 Please remember that national fellowships are available to GVSU students to help defray the cost of GVSU-administered study abroad, to pursue undergraduate research at major national labs, to engage in research at public and private libraries, and to study critical need languages such as Russian, Hindi, Farsi, Arabic and Mandarin (and more).
 Fellowships are not just for our graduates - we want to be sure our students know that there are opportunities for undergraduates while they are undergraduate.
 And some of the major post-commencement fellowships require thoughtful preparation beginning in the winter semester of the junior year if a student intends to go seamlessly from senior year into the fellowship experience (Fulbright U.S. Student Awards would be an example).

 Find a subject that interests them